 - Involves a high degree of technical risk for example: Has never been attempted and/or successfully done before; Is still facing technical hurdles (that the NSF-funded R&D work is intended to overcome). - Has the potential for significant commercial impact and/or societal benefit, as evidenced by: Having the potential to disrupt the targeted market segment; Having good product-market fit (as validated by customers); Presenting barriers to entry for competition; Offering potential for societal benefit (through commercialization under a sustainable business model).

-For more in-depth program information please reference the SBIR/STTR website.
+For more in-depth program information please reference the program's website and the solicitation-specific merit review criteria in section VI.

 III.
 AWARD INFORMATION